A NOTE ABOUT SNOW PHOTOGRAPHY

 - Coast Guide - For a Google Earth online mapping tool that covers the entire Massachusetts coastline and maps and descriptions of beaches and other public access points from Salisbury to Hull, see this Massachusetts Office of Coastal Zone Management (CZM) web page.

-- Commonwealth Conversations—The Great Outdoors - The Commonwealth of Massachusetts regularly posts blogs that includes winter outdoor activities like oceanside campfires and winter birding.
+- Commonwealth Conversations—The Great Outdoors - The Commonwealth of Massachusetts regularly posts blogs that include winter outdoor activities like oceanside campfires and winter birding.

 - Walk to the Sea - For a non-beach walk in Boston that still ends up along the Atlantic, see this aptly named website that guides you on a historic walking tour that lands you on Long Wharf.

 - Places to Go: DCR Parks in Massachusetts - This Department of Conservation and Recreation (DCR) web page has a complete list of public parks with coastal views, as well as suggestions for coastal and non-coastal outdoor activities.